 Ladakh (“The land of many passes”) is a mountainous region, located in the Indian state of Jammu and Kashmir, and is known for its uniquely beautiful landscape and Buddhist monasteries.
 It is inhabited by people of Indo-Aryan and Tibetan descent, although quite sparsely populated.

-“After my winter trip, to Ladakh I had the feeling that my photographs of the gigantic Himalayan landscape did miss something, and that I should, like travellers in the early 20th century, bring a panoramic camera on my next trip.
+“After my winter trip, to Ladakh I had the feeling that my photographs of the gigantic Himalayan landscape did miss something, and that I should, like travelers in the early 20th century, bring a panoramic camera on my next trip.
 This happened in the summer of 1976.
 On my first trek in the Himalayas, to Zanskar, I brought with me an antique Russian FT-2.
 By a very lucky coincidence, the Dalai Lama came to Ladakh in September of 1976 to deliver the Kalachakra.
 I did not miss the opportunity and, one day, I took a panorama of the listeners, probably the biggest gathering of Ladakhis in history.
 The panoramas I brought home from this journey were very satisfying and, since then, I became a passionate panorama photographer.“

 – Jaroslav Poncar